Trusted WordPress tutorials, when you need them most.

 WPForms allows you to do that in different ways.
 For example, you can redirect users to a URL, show them a specific page, or simply display a message on the screen.

 You need to select the message option and edit the confirmation message.
-Feel free to use the formatting toolbar on the editor or add a link or two to tell users where to go next.
+You can use the formatting toolbar or add links to guide users on what to do next.

-After that, you can set up how you would like to be notified about a form submission.
+Next, set up how you’d like to be notified about new form submissions.

 Form notification email settings